oroinc/documentation/user_guide/leads.rst

 .. image:: ./img/leads/leads_report_by_date.png

 New custom reports can be added.
-For more details on the ways to create and customize the reports,  please see the Reports guide.
+For more details on the ways to create and customize the reports,  please see the :ref:`Reports guide <user-guide-reports>`.

 .. _user-guide-leads-workflows: